-Remaining performance obligations represent deferred revenue from open contracts for which performance has already started and the transaction price from signed contracts for which performance has not yet started.
-Service contracts in general are considered month-to-month contracts, and the Company has elected the practical expedient available in the guidance related to ASC 606, to not disclose the value of unsatisfied performance obligations for contracts with an original expected duration of one year or less.
+Remaining performance obligations represent deferred revenue from open contracts for which performance has already started and the transaction price from executed non-cancelable contracts for which performance has not yet started.
+Service contracts in general are considered month-to-month contracts, and the Company has elected the practical expedient to not disclose the unsatisfied performance obligations for contracts with an original expected duration of one year or less.

-As of June 30, 2019, total remaining performance obligations amounted to \$863.8 million.
-Of this total amount, \$84.5 million related to long-term warranty and service, which is expected to be recognized over the remaining warranty period for systems that have been delivered.
+As of June 30, 2020, total remaining performance obligations amounted to \$976.3 million.
+Of this total amount, \$78.5 million related to long-term warranty and service, which is expected to be recognized over the remaining warranty period for systems that have been delivered.
 For systems that have been delivered but not yet installed, management estimates the timing of installation since warranty starts upon installation.

-The following table represents the Company's remaining performance obligations related to long-term warranty and service as of June 30, 2019 and the estimated revenue expected to be recognized:
+The following table represents the Company's remaining performance obligations related to long-term warranty and service as of June 30, 2020 and the estimated revenue expected to be recognized (the time bands reflect management's best estimate of when the Company will transfer control to the customer and may change based on timing of shipment, readiness of customers' facilities for installation, installation requirements, and availability of products):

-Fiscal years of revenue recognition (Dollars in thousands) 2020 2021 2022 Tl nereafter Long-term warranty and service \$ 32,853 \$ 27,361 \$ 13,333 \$ 10,964
+Fiscal years of revenue recognition (Dollars in thousands) 2021 l .
+2022 2023 Т hereafter Long-term warranty and service \$ 35,223 \$ 23,957 \$ 9,833 \$ 9,470

-For the remaining \$779.3 million of performance obligations, the Company estimates 22% to 31% will be recognized in the next 12 months, and the remaining 69% to 78% will be recognized in the 30 months thereafter.
+For the remaining \$897.8 million of performance obligations, the Company estimates 21% to 28% will be recognized in the next 12 months, and the remaining portion will be recognized thereafter.
 The Company's historical experience indicates that some of its customers will cancel or renegotiate contracts as economic conditions change or when product offerings change during the long sales cycle.
-Based on historical cancellation, about 17% to 27% of the Company's contracts may never result in revenue due to cancellation.
+Based on historical experience approximately 21% of the Company's open contracts may never result in revenue due to cancellation.